gnicol/GitSwarm/perforce_swarm/doc-ee/logs/logs.md

 error: failed to push some refs to '/Users/vsizov/gitlab-development-kit/repositories/gitlabhq/gitlab_git.git'
 ```

-#### sidekiq.log
+### sidekiq.log

 This file lives in `/var/log/gitswarm/gitlab-rails/sidekiq.log`.

-GitSwarm EE uses background jobs for processing tasks which can take a long
+$GitSwarm$ uses background jobs for processing tasks which can take a long
 time.
 All information about processing these jobs are recorded to this
 file.